matt-chv/embedded-analog-intelligence/_posts/2020-04-06-coursera-cobots.md

 handling applications with payloads of up to 30 kilograms.
 Although at heavier payloads, they are restricted to moving slowly.
 Most applications are for payloads in the 1-5 kilogram range.
 """

+2:05 - 2:23
+'''
+There's a large force sensor between the base of the robot and the floor.
+This force sensor records the normal forces during a training session.
+Then, if during operation, an unexpected force is detected, the robot will stop
+'''